 Motor vehicle accidents include cars, trucks, vans, buses, SUVs, and motorcycles.
 They may involve one vehicle, multiple vehicles or pedestrians.
-When auto accidents are caused by another driver’s negligence or recklessness, the Law Offices of Stuart M. Kerner, P.C. will investigate, prosecute and negotiate with the insurance company of the negligent party to settle your claim and obtain compensation for you based upon the severity of your injury and your pain and suffering.
+When auto accidents are caused by another driver’s negligence or recklessness, Kerner Law Group, P.C. will investigate, prosecute and negotiate with the insurance company of the negligent party to settle your claim and obtain compensation for you based upon the severity of your injury and your pain and suffering.
 With over 25 years of experience in Washington Heights Auto Accident law, you can trust your case to us.

 Our Washington Heights car accident attorneys and legal team have experience in dealing with automobile related injuries arising from problems such as: